- Back in the USA

 Comfort, safety, and features

-2020 Defender 110 models will arrive in the U.S. early next year with shorter-wheelbase Defender 90 models following later.
+The 2020 Defender 110 models will arrive in the U.S. in 2020 with shorter-wheelbase Defender 90 models following later.
 The 110 models span 119 inches between the wheels and almost 200 inches from bumper to bumper with the rear-mounted spare tire.
 Defender 90 models have 101.9 inches from wheel to wheel and 180 inches from bumper to bumper with the spare.
 (Removing the spare cuts about 10 inches from the overall length.)

 The Defender 110 offers up to three rows of seats for up to seven passengers, although the optional third row is meant for only two smaller passengers with just 20.5 inches of leg room.
 With the third row in place, the 110 carries only 10.7 cubic feet of cargo, which is less than many subcompact sedans.
 With the third row stowed, that space grows to more than 34 cubic feet, which is roughly the same as a Land Rover Discover with its third row folded.
 Fold down the second row and the 110’s interior space grows to 78.8 or 69 cubic feet, depending on the configuration.